 Gmund (Gold): 298 points and above.

-Gmund (Silver): 295 points to less than 298 points.
+Gmund (Silver): 295 points to less than

+298 points.

-Gmund (Bronze): 292 points to less than 295 points.
+Gmund (Bronze): 292 points to less than

+295 points.

-All automobiles participating in Preparation I "Full" will be eligible for a PCA Level of Achievement Award.
-This award is to acknowledge the preparation of the vehicles driven to the Porsche Parade.
+All automobiles participating in Preparation I and II "Touring" will be eligible for a PCA Level of Achievement Award.
 Awards will be distributed regardless of class finishing position and are based on raw scores.

-Awarded to the Preparation Group: Stuttgart (Gold): 295 points and above.
+Awarded to the Preparation Group I: Stuttgart (Gold): 233 points and above.

-Honorary Judges' Choice - Selected from among those Porsches participating in the Concours by a panel of honorary judgesA trophy will be awarded for the automobile so selected.
+Honorary Judges' Choice - Selected from among those Porsches participating in the Concours by a panel of honorary judges.
+A trophy will be awarded for the automobile so selected.